sologenic/com-fs-order-model/MODEL.md

 ### Overview

-The `util.proto` file defines the Util model.
+The `util.proto` file defines the core util model for order management.
+It provides message types for representing util data and operations.
+The file integrates with external utility libraries: `order-properties.proto`.

 ## Version Information

-This documentation corresponds to the current version of the proto files in this repository.
+This documentation corresponds to the Protocol Buffer definitions in `attestation.proto`, `broker.proto`, `order.proto`, `util.proto`.
+The proto file(s) use `proto3` syntax.
+When referencing this documentation, ensure that the version of the proto files matches the version of the generated code and API implementations you are using.

 ## Support

-For more information, see:
-- README.md in this repository
+For additional information and support:
+- See `README.md` for project setup, installation, and usage instructions
+- Refer to the Protocol Buffer definitions in `attestation.proto`, `broker.proto`, `order.proto`, `util.proto` for the authoritative source of truth
+- Check the imported utility libraries for details on related types:
-- Protocol Buffer documentation
+  - `sologenic/com-fs-utils-lib/models/order-properties/order-properties.proto`